Whether you’re craving a quick bite, dumplings or an all-you-can-eat feast, these tasty cheap eats won’t break the bank.

 Paik's Noodle

 Iconic South Korean chef Jong-won Paik has opened his first Australian outpost of the hugely popular Paik's Noodle franchise.
 Try flaming 'Gochu Jajang', a chilli-spiked black bean broth rich with umami flavour.
 Or slurp up bowls of Jjamppong, the cult-status seafood noodle bowl you would have seen on countless K-dramas.
-Bowls start at just $11, and they stay open until very late.
+Bowls start at just $15.80.

 Bowls of noodles, dumplings and asian food on a table